Princess0407/GXU-1/README.md

 If you do not have the hardware, there is a full browser-based emulator that implements the complete ISA in JavaScript using the Canvas API.
 It includes the VRAM heatmap, pixel throughput telemetry, and a raw hex input where you can type ISA packets directly and watch them execute.

-You can try the emulator here: [gxu-1 software emulator](https://your-github-pages-link)
+You can try the emulator here: [check this out](https://princess0407.github.io/GXU-1/)

 ## running the firmware